VectorCell/download-verify/README.md

 	for file in $(ls); do md5sum $file >> sums.md5; done

+or by using the included "prepare" script, which generates a checksum file for all files in the current directory, like this:

+	prepare <filename-to-create>

 WARNING about using download-scp: Using this method without having ssh keys properly set up will cause you to have to enter your password for each file download, ruining the "hands-off" intention of this script.

 Usage of the more trivial features of this script may require inclusion of the program <a href="http://caca.zoy.org/wiki/toilet">toilet</a>.